What is Generative Engine Optimization (GEO) and how does it differ from traditional SEO for B2B SaaS companies?

 GEO is defined as the first general, creator-centric framework for optimizing content specifically for generative engines.

-The objective of GEO is to increase a website's visibility or impression in the synthesized response generated by an LLM.
+The core objective of GEO is to increase a website's visibility or impression in the synthesized response generated by an LLM.

 Mechanism